CAAPIM/iOS-MAS-SDK/README.md

 - MASStorage
 - MASUI

-For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].

 ## Get Started

 `MASFoundation` is the first MAS framework available on github.
 To download the latest build, see the [releases][releases] page.

-## How Can You Contribute?
+## How You Can Contribute

 Contributions are welcome and much appreciated.
-See the [Contribution Guidelines][contributing] to learn more about this process.
+To learn more, see the [Contribution Guidelines][contributing].

 ## License